Gaurav23V/Huddle_Landing_Page/README.md

 ## Demo

-You can see a live demo of the Huddle Dashboard at the following link: [Live Demo](https://your-demo-url.com)
+You can see a live demo of the Huddle Dashboard at the following link: <a href="https://gaurav23v.github.io/Huddle_Landing_Page/">Click Me!</a>

 ## Features